-Stress in their revision planning that they need to be clear that they can demonstrate in discussion of each product that they have learned that all products are made with a very specific audience in mind.
+Stress in their revision planning that they need to be clear that they can demonstrate in discussion of each product they have learned that all products are made with a very specific audience in mind.
 This means that each product contains narratives, events, characters and values that are meant to construct a particular demographic.

-- In doing so products tend towards confirmation bias repeating ideas and values that they know their audience deem acceptable. - Such a re-running of the same ideas creates a certain repetition in media products; they all tend towards homogeneity - being 'the same'.
+- In doing so products tend towards confirmation bias repeating ideas and values that they know their audience deem acceptable. - Such a re-running of the same ideas creates a certain repetition in media products; they all tend towards homogeneity being 'the same'.
 This is particularly true of products aimed at a mainstream audience, such as terrestrial TV stations like BBC1 and ITV, newspapers, lifestyle magazines, vlogs etc. - We are also aware that in consuming media products an audience is seeking fulfilment of needs.
 Media products construct themselves so that they generate expectations in the audience as to how such needs will be satisfied.

 These ideas are essential in their revision planning.
-If they are uncertain these must be a focus for their revision.
+If they are uncertain, these must be a focus for their revision.
 Task 4B offers an opportunity to test this.

 Task 4C is a brilliant product for challenging sense of identity in others.
-The direct mode of address reveals that the character understands the audience stereotyping of a middleaged woman and of their expectations of the crime genre protagonist and that her role challenges these.
+The direct mode of address reveals that the character understands the audience stereotyping of a middle-aged woman and of their expectations of the crime genre protagonist and that her role challenges these.

-Task 4D offers ideas for expanding their revision to be certain that they understand these ideas/issues in the set products.
+Slide 61 offers ideas for expanding their revision to be certain that they understand these ideas/issues in the set products.
+Again, if they are struggling with this, we have identified another element for the revision plan.